julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ## Make St. John's Wort Sun Water That is Safe for Drinking:

-- use spring water, rainwater that you’re sure is clean, or boiled/cooled water
+- use dew. spring water, rainwater that you’re sure is clean, or boiled/cooled water

 - only speak or chant your intention, rather than placing inked paper or talismans inside